TelegramUpdater/TelegramUpdater.FillMyForm/README.md

 ## How ?

-FMF uses `Channels` feature of TelegramUpdater to open a realtime channel between your bot and a target user.
+FMF uses `Channels` feature of TelegramUpdater to open a real time channel between your bot and a target user.

 FMF will ask from a user and the user will respond ( probably ). and meanwhile